Brotherscodes/UFOs/README.md

 <br>
 <br>

 The image below provides an example of how to filter your search.
-We wanted UFO sighting results in California and in the shape of a triangle.
+We wanted UFO sighting in California and in the shape of a triangle.
 The returned results were filtered by our inputs.
 All inputs are case-sensitive and require lower-case and proper spelling.

 <img src=Images/filtered_webpage.jpg>